rhyeen/sr_creation_db/README.md

 # Pre-requisites

 You must have Docker installed to run this database instance.
-Check the [Installation Guide](https://docs.docker.com/engine/installation/) if you haven't got it installed.
+Check the official [Docker Installation Guide](https://docs.docker.com/engine/installation/) if it isn't installed on your machine.

-# Coding
+# Running container

 To start or stop the database, build the sr-database image and run it: